The danger of glass

 Another glazing, which is 800mm from floor level.
 This includes windows that aren’t 300mm from a door but are less than 800mm from the floor must use safety glass.

-Protective barriers are balconies and balustrades which are often found on landings and stairways, must also be safety glass due to them being in areas of heavy footfall.
+Protective barriers are balconies and balustrades, which are often found on landings and stairways, and must also be safety glass due to them being in areas of heavy footfall.